 What advice would you give a high school student looking to pursue pre-health and is considering Lake Forest College?

-To high school students, Lake Forest College will provide you with a superb education, one which is rich in in-class participation/discussions, professors that are there to help with their open-door policy, and culturally diverse campus.
-The pre-health track prepares you for your graduate studies through undergraduate research at RFUMS or with LFC faculty.
-You will become a well-rounded individual during your short time LFC, equipped with the resources, knowledge, and lifelong support system to go wherever you desire.
+To high school students, Lake Forest College will provide you with a superb education, one which is rich in in-class participation/discussions, professors that are there to help with their open-door policy, and a culturally diverse campus.
+The pre-health track prepares you for your graduate studies through undergraduate research at Rosalind Franklin University or with Lake Forest College faculty.
+You will become a well-rounded individual during your short time at the College, equipped with the resources, knowledge, and the lifelong support system to go wherever you desire.